graphitemaster/smbf/README.md

 rolling a loader for it takes only a couple of lines.
 We provide a structure of vertex definitions for you, but you don't have to use them.

+You may be questioning why something so obvious needs to exist at all when it should already exist.
+The reality is lots of people roll their own custom formats specifically like this but never make them publicly available for others to use because they're considered too trivial.
+This constant proliferation is ridiculous, lets at least have a format for others to use too guys.

 # Vertex formats

 The following formats exist: